 We will work towards our vision by putting the community and our staff at the heart of everything we do, striving for excellence both operationally and in how we approach community safety, and seeking to provide value for money in all areas.

-These are therefore our strategic aims.
+These are therefore our strategic aims, which can also be found on our website.

 Integrated risk management plan (IRMP)